Bizboard/arva-js/README.md

 Enjoy the benefit of 60 fps animations cross-platform in an enterprise grade style.

 ## Documentation
-You can read the latest documentation about Arva <a href="http://arva.readme.io/docs/installation">here</a>.
+You can read the latest documentation about Arva <a href="https://github.com/Bizboard/arva-js/wiki">here</a>.

-## installation
+## Installation
-> **Important note:** We don't support npm and bower installs (yet).
+> **Important note:** We don't support installing Arva from npm and bower (yet).
 We know these platforms are very popular and we will consider these for the near future.

-To get started, clone the Arva Seed project as described <a href="http://arva.readme.io/docs/installation">in the documentation</a>.
+To get started, clone the Arva Seed project as described <a href="https://github.com/Bizboard/arva-js/wiki/Installation">in the documentation</a>.

 ## License
 [NPOSL-3.0](https://opensource.org/licenses/NPOSL-3.0) - A variant of the Open Software License 3.0, this license requires that the organization using it is a non-profit and that no revenue is generated from sale of the software.

+Other licenses are available upon request, contact info@bizboard.nl for more information.